Pakistan beat New Zealand for second win

 Asif and Shoaib shine

-There were hopes for another high-scoring game after Afghanistan made 190 at Sharjah on Monday but this game was a return to the slower pitches that we saw regularly throughout the Indian Premier League when it took place in the UAE.
+There were hopes for another high-scoring game after Afghanistan made 190 at Sharjah on Monday but this game was a return to the slower pitches that were on show during the Indian Premier League.

 Despite that, a target of 135 felt well within Pakistan's reach, especially after their demolition job of India.
 But when Asif walked out with five wickets down, they required 48 from 31 balls and Shoaib - who has now been not out in 18 winning international chases - was only nine balls into his innings.